AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
->You cannot display or edit landing pages created from the client console in Campaign Web.
+>You cannot display or edit landing pages created from the client console (web forms) in the Campaign Web user interface.
 Learn more in the [Campaign console documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->

 You can duplicate or delete a landing page.
-Click the three dots next to a landing page to select the desired action.
+Click the ellipsis next to a landing page to select the desired action.

 ## Create a landing page {#create-landing-page}